Prompt Asks for Too Many Tasks at Once

 • List every task you stacked.
 Count them.

-• Identify which tasks are truly independent vs dependent.
+• Mark which tasks are truly independent versus dependent on another task’s output.

-• Plan whether each task can fit in its own turn or whether they share a system prompt + per-turn task.
+• Decide whether each task can fit in its own request, or whether they share a system prompt with one task per turn.

 Shortest path to fix